mortar-works/mortar-website/src/site/solutions/model-builder.md

 benefits_heading: "Models that work on your data"
 benefits:
   - title: "Real-world data, not ideal data"
     body: "Most machine learning fails not because of the algorithm but because of the data.
-Our preparation expertise addresses the real-world problems — imbalance, noise, missingness — that generic approaches ignore."
+Our preparation expertise addresses the real-world problems; the imbalance and noise that generic approaches ignore."
   - title: "Built to your problem"
     body: "Off-the-shelf models are built for average problems.
 We design and build to the specific characteristics of your data and the specific decisions your organisation needs to make."
   - title: "Usable by your team"